 - 4 eggs, boiled (shell and all)

-- 2 cups uncooked brown rice (or other grain such as barley.
-You can even use quinoa here instead of a grain.)
+- 2 cups uncooked brown rice (or another grain such as barley or quinoa)

 - If using frozen vegetables, thaw out by running under warm water until soft.
 Chop vegetables finely in a blender or food processor and transfer to the large mixing bowl, with the chicken.
 It's even more imperative with the vegetables than the meat, to make sure they are well chopped.